Unstructured-IO/unstructured/docs/source/introduction/overview.rst

 Unique Element IDs
 ******************

-By default, the element ID is a SHA-256 hash of the element text and its position within the sequence of all elements.
-This is to ensure that the ID is deterministic and unique at the document level.
+By default, the element ID is a SHA-256 hash of the element's text, its position on the page, page number it's on, and the name of the document file - this is to ensure that the ID is deterministic and unique at the document level.
 To obtain globally unique IDs in the output (UUIDs), you can pass ``unique_element_ids=True`` into any of the partition functions.
 This can be helpful if you'd like to use the IDs as a primary key in a database, for example.